-- It fills in the gaps of the threads to make an airtight seal
+- Grease is thick and can fill in the gaps of the threads to make an airtight seal.

-- It won’t dry, making it easy to remove the connection in the future
+- Grease won’t dry, making removing the connection in the future easy.

-I’ve found that the best grease for this job is one that contains PTFE.
-If you’ve got some of that lying around then you’ve hit a home run.
-But any grease when applied properly on the thread will do a good job.
+I’ve found that the best grease contains PTFE.
+If you’ve got some lying around, you’ve hit a home run.
+But almost any grease, when applied properly on the thread, will do a good job.

 - Smooth the grease over the thread.
 Make sure there is a layer of grease all around the thread.

-- Pipe dope can stretch over larger gaps than plumber’s tape making it more effective at certain jobs
+- It can stretch over larger gaps than plumber’s tape, making pipe dope more effective at certain jobs.

-- Pipe dope doesn’t need to be applied as thickly as plumber’s tape.
-This means that you can use less of it and still get the same, or an even better hold.
-This also makes it the best option for when you haven’t got a lot of space to work with around a thread.
+- Pipe dope doesn’t need to be applied as thickly as a plumber’s tape, meaning you can use less of it and still get the same result.
+Pipe dope is also the best option when you don’t have enough space to work around a thread.

-So how do you use it?
-Follow these simple steps to apply pipe dope around a thread in your home.
+So how do you use pipe dope?
+Follow these simple steps:

 - Use the brush provided with the pipe dope to smooth the liquid around the thread.
-There should be a thin layer of it around the thread.
-The liquid will not dry, making it easier for you to remove a connection in the future if you need to.
+There should be a thin layer of liquid around the thread.
+The liquid will not fully dry, making it easier to remove a connection in the future if needed.

-Once you’ve got your hands on some UHMW tape, it works the same and is applied identically to plumber’s tape.
-This is how you should use it.
+Once you’ve got your hands on some UHMW tape, it works the same and is applied identically to the plumber’s tape.

-- Wrap the tape around the thread starting at the second thread.
+- Wrap the tape around the thread, starting with the second thread.
 Wrap in the direction of the thread.
 Use 2-3 layers of tape for a secure hold.